-When purchasing merchandise on the internet please consider using AmazonSmile.com!
-Amazon will donate .5% of your purchase value to our Department at no additional cost to you!
-During signup simply type Jasper Highlands Volunteer Fire Department, Location: Union Grove, AL as that is our charity designation and that is where our Finance Department is located.
-This will indirectly enhance the protection of your new home by strengthening our fire Department budget.
+When purchasing merchandise on the internet, please consider using AmazonSmile.com!
+Amazon will donate .5% of your purchase price to our Department at no additional cost to you.
+During sign up simply type Jasper Highlands Volunteer Fire Department, location: Union Grove, AL as that is our charity designation and where our Finance Department is located.
+This will help us buy firefighting equipment we desperately need!

 This month’s Firefighter Spotlight is on Jim hale from Virginia.

 What did you do in your professional life before moving to Jasper Highlands?

 I was Vice President of Sales and Operations for Cardinal Health, a Medical Technology Company.